KiboSoftware/kibo-fulfillment-workflows/docs/Reference-Documentation.md

 Red Hat Process Automation Manager
 ----------------------------------
 Red Hat Process Automation Manager (i.e. RHPAM) is basically the commercial version of jBPM.
 RHPAM is built on the same technology as jBPM but contains distinct features and functionality.
-RHPAM documentation can be used to supplement documentation found at [jBPM.org](https://www.jbpm.org/) but will require you to adapt the information for use with jBPM.
+RHPAM documentation found at the following location can be used to supplement documentation found at [jBPM.org](https://www.jbpm.org/) but will require you to adapt the information for use with jBPM.

-Below you will find links to general and some specific documentation on or related to business process design.

 * [RHPAM Reference Documentation](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/7.7/)